 Sri Lanka has experienced strong economic growth for more than a decade.
-Sri Lanka has reduced its rate of extreme poverty from 28.8% of the population in 1995 to 6.7% in 2013.
+Sri Lanka has reduced its rate of extreme poverty from 28.8 per cent of the population in 1995 to 6.7 per cent in 2013.
 However, poverty and economic marginalisation remain in many rural areas particularly in districts directly affected by the civil conflict that ended in 2009.
 As the Sri Lankan economy continues to grow, opportunities for greater two-way trade and investment will increase.

 In line with the foreign policy White Paper, Australia's aid program assists Sri Lanka's progress as a secure, stable and prosperous partner in the Indian Ocean region.
 We are transitioning our program toward an economic partnership approach, with the aim of maximising the number of Sri Lankans who benefit from economic growth.
 This will also contribute to our long-standing commitment to further reconciliation.
 The following three objectives define our Aid Investment Plan for Sri Lanka:

 Objective 1: Expand economic opportunities for the poor

 Australia will identify and invest in target sectors and improvements to value chains that offer the highest potential to benefit the poor, especially women.
 We work closely with the private sector and government to improve the relevance and quality of skills, technology, regulations and policies which will increase and stabilise the incomes of the poor.

 Expand economic opportunities for the poor in Sri Lanka

 Objective 2: Support government to be more responsive to the needs of citizens and the private sector

 Australia invests in improvements to the responsiveness of all levels of government to the needs of citizens and the private sector.
-This includes investments in innovative reforms to raise revenue, developing service delivery benchmarks, better targeting of services and makinge it easier to register small businesses.
+This includes investments in innovative reforms to raise revenue, developing service delivery benchmarks, better targeting of services and making it easier to register small businesses.
 Our investments better equip ordinary citizens and small businesses to influence policy.

 Support government to be more responsive to the needs of citizens and the private sector in Sri Lanka